recursehex/Hybrid/docs/type_system/arrays.md

 These checks apply while you operate on Hybrid array values (the `{ ptr, size }` representation produced by the compiler).
 If you explicitly convert an array to a raw pointer (`int@`, `float@`, etc.) you step outside these guarantees, so raw pointer arithmetic and dereferencing remain unsafe and unchecked.

+> [!CAUTION]
+> Converting a Hybrid array to a raw pointer drops bounds validation entirely.
+Keep indexing through the array value when you want safety; switch to pointers only when you intentionally accept unchecked accesses.

 ## Nullable Arrays

 Use nullable annotations to express optional arrays or optional elements: